sonibk/ols-practice-/README.md

 First and foremost, Welcome! :tada: Willkommen! :confetti_ball: Bienvenue! :balloon::balloon::balloon:

-Thank you for visiting the STEMM Role Models app project repository.
+Thank you for visiting this project repository.

 This document (the README file) is a hub to give you some information about the project.